cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 Overview
 --------

 Cylc has a built in configuration upgrader.
-Cylc can upgrade Cylc 7 workflows to Cylc 8 workflows.
+Cylc 8 can upgrade Cylc 7 workflows at runtime.
 Cylc cannot upgrade Cylc 6 or earlier workflows to Cylc 8.

 Solution
 --------

 To avoid problems with old config items you should validate your workflow using Cylc 7.
-Look for deprecation warnings and change your configuration to avoid these warnings.
+Look for deprecation warnings and edit the workflow configuration to eliminate these warnings.

 Example
 -------